 Good is not nice, evil is not stupid.
-Whatever the organization or god a Purifier serves, it is one that understands the practical nature of the world.
+Whatever the organization or god a Divine Agent serves, it is one that understands the practical nature of the world.
 Spying, stealing, extracting information, purging the heretics... they have many tasks before them, and complete them with a grim determination.

-A Purifier is almost always lawful following an organizational code with zealous focus, but the laws they follow may or may not have any relation to the laws of the land they are in.
+A Divine Agent is almost always lawful following an organizational code with zealous focus, but the laws they follow may or may not have any relation to the laws of the land they are in.

 Naming Convention: Inquisitor?